Aetna Medicare Supplements

-So, let’s say you’re in Mississippi and your sister is in Michigan; even if you have the same plan, the cost is most likely very different.
+So, let’s say you’re in Mississippi, and your sister is in Michigan; even if you have the same plan, the cost is most likely very different.
 The rate increases will be different too.

-The best way to guarantee a quality policy with a low rate is to work with an insurance broker willing to check your rates annually.
+The best way to guarantee a quality policy with a low rate is to work with an insurance broker willing to check your prices annually.
 Our team of experts works together to help you stay in the best coverage.

 Aetna Medicare Advantage Plans